amanat-juwel/db-dump/readme.md

 ## Dump the contents of a database

-### This repo contains an easy to use class to dump a database using PHP.
+This repo contains an easy to use to dump a database using PHP.
 Currently MySQL is supported.
-Behind the scenes mysqldump

 ## Requirements